 This page created 21 June 2014, and last modified: 21 June 2014

-The Lanciarii Sabarienses is listed as 8th of the 12 legiones palatina in the Magister Peditum's infantry roster, and is assigned to the Magister Equitum's Gallic command.
+The Comites Alani is listed as one of the vexillationes palatinae in the Magister Equitum's cavalry roster in the western half of the empire; it is assigned to the Magister Peditum's Italian command.
 Its shield pattern as shown in various manuscripts is as below:

 Return to the Notitia alphabetical unit list page.